timjogorman/RicherEventDescription/guidelines.md

 - If she experiences a **fever<sub>HYP</sub>**, we will **treat<sub>HYP</sub>** **it<sub>HYP</sub>** on an outpatient basis.

 It is worth noting that, in this schema, an EVENT occurring in the future does not imply that the EVENT is HYP (although most hypothetical
 EVENTs will be AFTER DOCTIME); certain future events are ACTUAL.
-Thus the following, though having DocTime AFTER, will be ACTUAL:
+Thus the following, though having DocTimeRel AFTER, will be ACTUAL:

-- The **close<sub>ACTUAL</sub>** of Market Friday will **mark<sub>ACTUAL</sub>** the **end<sub>ACUTAL</sub>** of Mr. Johnson's long career.
+- The **close<sub>ACTUAL</sub>** of Market Friday will **mark<sub>ACTUAL</sub>** the **end<sub>ACTUAL</sub>** of Mr. Johnson's long career.

 Use HYPOTHETICAL in combination with NEG only when one is considering what would happen if the lack of that event occurs, such as:

 - The treaty will only hold if there are no more **attacks<sub>HYPOTHETICAL,NEG</sub>**".

-In contrast, "counterfactual" contexts -- in which is has been made clear that the even did not happen -- are not actually hypothetical, but ACTUAL-NEG, as one is certain that they did not happen.
-Mark only the fact that they did not happen using ACTUAL-NEG (*this therefore means that we will not be making hypothetical annotations of the "what might have happened" causation chains often expressed with counterfactuals, either*)
+In contrast, "counterfactual" contexts – in which it has been made clear that the event did not happen – are not actually hypothetical, but ACTUAL-NEG, as one is certain that they did not happen.
+Mark only the fact that they did not happen using ACTUAL-NEG (*this therefore means that we will not be making hypothetical annotations of the "what might have happened" causation chains often expressed with counterfactuals, either*):

 - Had they **withdrawn<sub>ACTUAL,NEG</sub>** the treaty would have **held<sub>ACTUAL,NEG</sub>**.